Sorbonne University: Rankings and reputation

 when it appeared on the CWUR World University Rankings 2018–2019 in 29th place globally and 1st place in France.

 In the Academic Ranking of World Universities 2020, Sorbonne University is ranked in range 39 globally and 3rd in France.

-In the Times Higher Education European Teaching Rankings 2019, Sorbonne University was ranked in 3rd place in France (after Paris-Sud University and Claude Bernard University Lyon 1).
+In the Times Higher Education European Teaching Rankings 2024, Sorbonne University was ranked in fourth place in France.

-In the Times Higher Education World Reputation Rankings 2019, Sorbonne University was ranked in range 51-60 globally and 2nd in France.
+In the Times Higher Education World Reputation Rankings 2019, Sorbonne University was ranked in range 51–60 globally and 2nd in France.

 The 2021 QS World University Rankings ranked Sorbonne University 83rd overall in the world and 3rd in France.
 Individual faculties at Sorbonne University also featured in the rankings.

 Before the merger of Paris-Sorbonne University and Pierre and Marie Curie University, both had their own rankings in the world.

 Its founding predecessor Paris-Sorbonne University was ranked 222 in the world by the QS World University Rankings 2015.
 By faculty, it was ranked 9 in modern languages, 36 in arts and humanities (1st in France), and 127 in social sciences and management (5th in France).
 By academic reputation, it was ranked 80 (2nd in France), according to the QS World University Rankings, and 2nd in overall highest international reputation of all academic institutions in France, according to the Times Higher Education 2015.
 In 2014 Paris-Sorbonne ranked 227 in the world, according to the QS World University Rankings, 115 for Social Sciences and Management, 33 for Arts and Humanities.

 Pierre and Marie Curie University was often ranked as the best university in France.
 In 2014 UPMC was ranked 35th in the world, 6th in Europe and 1st in France by the Academic Ranking of World Universities.
 It was ranked 4th in the world in the field of mathematics by the same study.
 The 2013 QS World University Rankings ranked the university 112th overall in the world and 3rd in France.
 In 2013, according to University Ranking by Academic Performance (URAP), Université Pierre et Marie Curie is ranked first university in France, and 44th in the world.
 UPMC is a member of Sorbonne University Association.